-6. Attached to the APPS, as Exhibit L, is a true and correct copy of a news bulletin from Department of Water and Resources website dated February 10, 2015, which discusses recent developments in the State that have reduced the prospect for securing imported water in the future.
+6. A news bulletin from Department of Water and Resources website dated February 10, 2015 discusses recent developments in the State that have reduced the prospect for securing imported water in the future.
 This uncertainty is evidenced in the SPPS (See paragraphs 5.1.5.3 and 8.4.1 of the SPPS).
 The timing and availability of water supplies in California is a significant unknown.
 The Willis Class would be relegated to rely on this supply for their water needs in the future under the SPPS.
 This would be contrary to California law, patently unfair, and entirely inconsistent with the Willis Class Judgment.